ali-wells/laravel-phpstorm-migration-opener/README.md

 # laravel-phpstorm-migration-opener
-Auto open migrations in PhpSotrm after creation from the internal terminal
+Auto open migrations in PhpStorm after creation from the internal terminal